Can AI-Generated Persuasion Be Detected? Persuaficial Benchmark and AI vs. Human Linguistic Differences: Statistical Analysis with Wilcoxon Signed-rank Test

-Since many feature distributions may be non-Gaussian, we avoid this assumptions when testing for a significance of the shift.
-Statistical significance is assessed with a paired Wilcoxon signed-rank test on the per text differences $d_i = g_i - r_i$, with Benjamini-Hochberg FDR correction across features.
+To assess whether the observed shifts are statistically significant without assuming normality of the paired differences, we apply the Wilcoxon signed-rank test:

+where $\tilde{\mu}_{\Delta} = \text{median}(\Delta_j^{1}, \Delta_j^{2}, \ldots, \Delta_j^{n})$ is the population median of the paired differences for feature $j$.
+The test operates by ranking the absolute values of the non-zero paired differences, then comparing the sum of ranks associated with positive differences against those associated with negative differences.
+This non-parametric approach is robust to outliers and skewed distributions, making it well-suited for stylometric features that may not follow a Gaussian distribution.
 As we perform one test per feature, we control for multiple comparisons using the Benjamini-Hochberg false discovery rate (FDR) correction \cite{benjamini1995controlling} across all features.
 We report a significance indicator in our tables.

+Finally, features are ranked by the absolute value of their paired Cohen's $d$, and the top-ranked features are reported along with their FDR-corrected significance status.
+This ranking highlights the stylometric dimensions along which AI-generated persuasive text diverges most strongly from its human-written counterpart.